omnect/omnect-device-service/README.md

 The network status is refreshed in an interval which can be configured by `REFRESH_NETWORK_STATUS_INTERVAL_SECS` environment variable.
 The default is 60s.

+When reloading network configuration via the [reload network daemon](#reload-network-daemon) endpoint, the service waits for networkd to apply the new configuration before reporting status.
+The delay can be configured via `RELOAD_NETWORK_DELAY_MS` environment variable (default: 500ms).

 **NOTE**: Currently reporting status of modems is no supported!

 #### Feature availability